markostijak/refresh-aware-factory-bean/README.md

 **Provided implementations**

-There are several specific implementations of ProxyRefreshAwareFactoryBean:
+There are several specific implementations of RefreshAwareFactoryBean:
 - `ProxyRefreshAwareFactoryBean<T>` - Generic base class for others to extend from.
 Specific implementation is required to override **createInstance** and **shouldRefresh** methods in order to create java objects and to signal when it should be updated (recreated) respectively.
 Methods *refreshInstance* and *destroyInstance* are optional to override.
 By default *refreshInstance* will call **createInstance** and *destroyInstance* method will call *close* if the object implements AutoCloseable interface.
 - `FileProxyRefreshAwareFactoryBean<T>` - Creates Java object based on file content and recreates it once the file content is updated, knows when file content is updated.
 Specific implementation is required to override **createInstance** method in order to parse file content into Java objects.
 - `JsonFileProxyRefreshAwareFactoryBean<T>` - Similar as previous, but knows how to parse a json file content